Daniikk1012/aoc-2023/README.md

 made about the input
 * Day 22, Part 1: Ugly, slow, non-tacit
 * Day 22, Part 2: Clever, beautiful, but still non-tacit
+* Day 23, Part 1: Not tacit, kinda slow
+* Day 23, Part 2: Not tacit and VERY slow, so slow that I had a correct solution but didn't wait for it to finish so I had to google to realize it's just J being a slow language